toel-kamanda34/python-p3-dsa-using-data-structures/README.md

 - Provide **methods for interacting with those values**

 To start off, every data structure we'll build will be defined as a class.
-For our array implementation, we'll call our class `MyArray` to differentiate it from the built-in `Array` class:
+For our array implementation lets call the class `MyArray`

 ```py
 class MyArray: